webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 ---
-title: Step 6: Author or upload new content
+title: 'Step 6: Author or upload new content'
 notes:
   - 'Update documentation about Compability'
 readiness: 'Out of Date'